defactor-com/documentation/docs/assets/front-end-ui/dashboard.md

 sidebar_position: 2
 ---

-TODO
-This guide provides a comprehensive overview of the Assets Dashboard interface, focusing on understanding your asset portfolio statistics and performance metrics.
+This guide provides a comprehensive overview of the Assets Dashboard interface, focusing on understanding your asset portfolio statistics, performance metrics, and detailed asset management tables.

 ---